dodyg/practical-aspnetcore/projects/blazor-ss/README.md

   * [Wall of Counters](WallOfCounters)

     In this sample we will use System.Timers.Timer to perform multiple counters.
-It will also demonstrate the usage of [BlazorStyled](https://github.com/chanan/BlazorStyled), a component that allows the usage of scoped CSS inside a Blazor component.

   * [ChatR](ChatR)